Tennis (band)

-Tennis was an American indie pop band from Denver which is made up of husband-and-wife duo Alaina Moore and Patrick Riley.
-The duo formed in 2010, and released their debut album, Cape Dory, in 2011.
-A second album, Young & Old, was released the next year.
-Their third album, Ritual in Repeat (2014) was released on Communion Records.
+Tennis was an American indie pop band from Denver made up of husband-and-wife duo Alaina Moore and Patrick Riley.
+The duo formed in 2010 and released their debut album, Cape Dory, in 2011.
+A second album, Young & Old, was released in 2012.
+Their third album, Ritual in Repeat (2014), was released on Communion Records.

-The band's fourth album, Yours Conditionally, was released in 2017, and their fifth album, Swimmer, followed in 2020.
+The band's fourth album, Yours Conditionally, was released in 2017, and their fifth, Swimmer, followed in 2020.
 Swimmer was named one of the best albums of 2020 by USA Today.
-Their sixth studio album, Pollen, was released on February 10, 2023.
-In 2025, after announcing an indefinite hiatus, they released their final studio album, Face Down in the Garden, on April 25, 2025.
+Their sixth studio album, Pollen, was released in 2023.
+In 2025, after announcing an indefinite hiatus, Tennis released their final studio album, Face Down in the Garden, on April 25, 2025.

 Background

-Alaina Moore (born May 9, 1985) and Patrick Riley (born September 9, 1986) met in a philosophy class while both were students at the University of Colorado Denver in 2008.
-The couple started the band after they returned from an eight-month sailing expedition on the Eastern Atlantic Seaboard after their graduation.
+Alaina Moore (born May 9, 1985) and Patrick Riley (born September 9, 1986) met in a philosophy class as students at the University of Colorado Denver in 2008.
+The couple started the band after returning from an eight-month sailing expedition on the Eastern Atlantic Seaboard after their graduation.
 Moore initially had intended to go to law school.
-The songs on the band's first album later documented their experiences sailing.
-Prior to forming Tennis, Moore's earliest singing experience was in church choirs during her youth.
+The songs on the band's first album document their experiences sailing.
+Before forming Tennis, Moore's earliest singing experience was in church choirs during her youth.

 Career

 2010–2013: Cape Dory and Young & Old

-Their first releases, both in July 2010, were the "Baltimore" EP on the Underwater Peoples label and the "South Carolina" single on Fire Talk.
-Tennis released their first studio album, Cape Dory on Fat Possum Records in January 2011.
+Tennis's first releases, both in July 2010, were the "Baltimore" EP on the Underwater Peoples label and the "South Carolina" single on Fire Talk.
+Tennis released their first studio album, Cape Dory, on Fat Possum Records in January 2011.
 The album, featured on NPR, was based on the couple's experiences during their sailing trip.
 During their first tour, James Barone joined the band on drums.

 The second Tennis album, Young & Old, was released on Fat Possum Records on February 14, 2012, produced by Patrick Carney of The Black Keys, preceded by the single "Origins", which was issued on Forest Family Records on December 6, 2011.
 Tennis released a number of covers as self-released (digital) singles during 2011-2012, including versions of "Tell Her No" by the Zombies, "Is It True?" by Brenda Lee, "Tears in the Typing Pool" by Broadcast and "Guiding Light" by Television.
 American Songwriter named Tennis their Writer of the Week for the week of April 23, 2012.
 The band made several television appearances during 2012, performing "Origins" on The Tonight Show with Jay Leno on March 21, "It All Feels the Same" on Late Night with David Letterman on April 9, and "My Better Self" and "High Road" on Conan on July 25.